generalNada/theColorMode/README.md

 **How it works:**

 - When **Dark Mode is OFF** (default): Background can be any color - dark, vibrant, pastel, neon, earth tones, or jewel tones
-- When **Dark Mode is ON**: All background colors will be dark (RGB values 0-120) for a comfortable viewing experience
+- When **Dark Mode is ON**: All background colors will be extra dark (RGB values 0-80) with rich variety:
+  - Very dark grays and blacks (0-50)
+  - Dark blues (navy to midnight)
+  - Dark purples (deep purple to plum)
+  - Dark greens (forest to hunter green)
+  - Dark reds (burgundy to wine)
+  - Dark browns (chocolate to coffee)
+  - Dark teals (deep teal to ocean)
+  - Mixed dark shades for variety
 - Your preference is saved to browser storage

-Perfect for playing in low-light environments or if you prefer darker aesthetics!
+Perfect for playing in low-light environments, at night, or if you prefer darker aesthetics!

+## ✨ Stardust Management

+Lingering stardust particles add magic to your matches, but sometimes you want a clean screen!

+**How it works:**

+- Stardust automatically appears after every successful match
+- Particles twinkle and fade out naturally after 4-5 minutes
+- Use the **Clear Stardust** button in the hamburger menu to instantly remove all particles
+- Perfect for taking screenshots or if you prefer a cleaner look
+- Stardust has no effect on gameplay - it's purely decorative!

 ## 📱 Device Compatibility & Responsive Design